-Ahrefs is a popular search engine marketing tool and they have recently integrated YouTube Keyword research tool.
-If you don’t have an account, get an account here (they offer trial account).
+Ahrefs is a popular search engine marketing tool and they have recently integrated the YouTube Keyword research tool.
+If you don’t have an account, get an account here (they offer a trial account).

 Once you are inside the dashboard, click on Keyword explorer and start doing keyword research.